 Green Building – Sustainable – Resilient Success

-Green design is about finding that balance between high-quality construction and low environmental impact.
-A lighter footprint means a longer-lasting planet, which is a win for the builder, client and environment.
+Sustainable design is about finding that balance between high-quality construction and low environmental impact.
+A lighter footprint means a longer-lasting planet, which is a win for the builder, client, and environment.
 Green building is a goal and a process.
 Viewing sustainable building as a process is important, because green-building success isn’t just a matter of building with green materials.
 Green building combines both materials and processes to maximize efficiency, durability and savings.

 Making smarter decisions at the start can save time, money and frustration later on.
 Conducting life cycle assessments give you valuable planning and purchasing insights based on the anticipated lifetime impact or expense of a product or process.